lightcante/trybe/Documentation/DEV-GUIDE.md

 ### Project File (trybe.sublime-project)

 The project file standardizes a key editor settings between project members.
 For example, the file sets a default tab size for all new files to '2' and automattically translates all tab input to spaces.
-Another helpful setting; it displays two verical lines in the editor, the first marks the border for comments, the second marks the border code.
+Another helpful setting; it displays two verical lines in the editor, the first (60 spaces) marks the border for comments, the second (80 spaces) marks the border code.

-When opening Sublime Text, remember to open the

 ### Plugins